Perspective | Why our snow forecast missed the mark Thursday morning

 The most important thing not to forget is what you and your fellow meteorologists got right which was how dangerous the morning commute was going to be and it was.
 Jurisdictions deciding to close last night based on that information was the right call.— morbrem (@morbrem) February 18, 2021

-The devil was in the details for this event, which were incredibly challenging to pin down, as we explained in our forecasts.
+For this event, the devil was in the details, which were incredibly challenging to pin down, as we explained in our forecasts.

 The main forecast problem was whether more of the precipitation would fall as snow or as sleet.
 All of the computer models projected at least some accumulating snow before a changeover to sleet.
 But they were wrong.